nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

      then creates a `PersonCostPair` object that stores both the `Person` object and the cost borne by that person.
 9. With both the `Session` object and the `ArrayList<PersonCostPair>` object, the method `SessionSummaryCommand#processAllTransactions` is called.
-   * This method sorts all the `PersonCostPair` objects by their cost, then matches each debt to be paid to a debt to be collected between all persons.
+   * This method sorts all the `PersonCostPair` objects by their cost, then matches each debt to be paid with a debt to be collected between all persons.
 Each of such matches is referred to as a transaction.
      The matching process is repeated until no more transactions can be made, i.e. all debts are paid and all debts are collected.